Current Field Initiatives

 Shakti Pictures

-Social-justice-driven documentary work rooted in collaboration and cultural accountability.
+Collaborative social-justice filmmaking rooted in cultural accountability.

 Cosmos & Imagination